dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 #### Pros

-- Displays a live editor to try components
+- Displays a live editor to try components even on the static website
-- Meant for design system creation (powers vue-design-system)
+- Meant for design system creation and showcase (powers vue-design-system)
-- Multiple components examples in a markdown page
+- Multiple components examples can be shown in the same markdown page

 #### Cons

-- Generated output is currently limited to just HTML, using predefined template.
+- Generated output is currently limited to just HTML, using a cussopredefined template.
 - JSDoc can be verbose
 - Scaffolding built in React